yaydede/toolbox/docs/11-CART.md

 Note that we haven't trained our model explicitly.
 There are two ways to **control** the growth of a tree:

-1. We can limit the growth of our tree by using its control parameters and by checking if the split is worth it, which is, as a default, what `rpart()` is doing with 10-fold cross-validation;
+1. We can limit the growth of our tree by using its control parameters and by checking if the split is worth it, which is, as a default, what `rpart` is doing with 10-fold cross-validation.
 2. We can grow the tree without any limitation and then `prune` it.

 Since we use the default control parameters with 10-fold CV, our first tree was grown by the first strategy.
 Before going further, let's spend some time on the main arguments of `rpart()`:

 `rpart(formula, data, weights, subset, na.action = na.rpart, method, model = FALSE, x = FALSE, y = TRUE, parms, control, cost, ...)`

-We briefly describe some of its arguments based on [An Introduction to Recursive Partitioning Using the RPART Routines](https://www.mayo.edu/research/documents/rpartminipdf/doc-10027257) by Atkinson et.al. [-@Atkinson_2000]:
+The `control` argument controls how the tree grows.
+We briefly describe its arguments based on [An Introduction to Recursive Partitioning Using the RPART Routines](https://www.mayo.edu/research/documents/rpartminipdf/doc-10027257) by Atkinson et.al. [-@Atkinson_2000]:

-- `formula`: the model formula, as in `lm()`.
-If the outcome $y$ has more than two levels, then categorical predictors must be fit by exhaustive enumeration, which can take a very long time.
-- `data, weights, subset`: as in other models.
-- `parms`: There are three parameters: prior (the vector of prior probabilities), loss (the loss matrix - for different weights for misclassification, split (could be "Gini" or "information Entropy").
-- `na.action`: default is `na.part`, which removes only those rows for which either the response or ALL of the predictors are missing.
-Hence `rpart()` retains partially missing observations.
-This is the single most useful feature of rpart models.
-- `control`: a list of control parameters, usually the result of the `rpart.control` function:

 `rpart.control(minsplit = 20, minbucket = round(minsplit/3), cp = 0.01, maxcompete = 4, maxsurrogate = 5, usesurrogate = 2, xval = 10, surrogatestyle = 0, maxdepth = 30, ...)`

 - `minsplit`: The minimum number of observations in a node for which the routine will even try to compute a split.
 The default is 20.
-This parameter can save computation time since smaller nodes are almost always pruned away by cross-validation.
 - `minbucket`: The minimum number of observations in a terminal node: This defaults to `minsplit`/3.
+- `cp`: The threshold complexity parameter.
+Default is 0.01.
-- `maxcompete`: This parameter controls the number that will be printed.
-The default is 5.
+- `maxcompete`: The number of alternative splits in addition to the best that will be printed.
+- `maxsurrogate`: The maximum number of surrogate variables to retain at each node.
+- `usesurrogate`: If the value is 0, then a subject (observation) who is missing the primary split variable does not progress further down the tree.
 - `xval`: The number of cross-validations to be done.
 Default is 10.
-- `maxsurrogate`: The maximum number of surrogate variables to retain at each node.
-Surrogates give different information than competitor splits.
-The competitor list asks **which other splits would have as many correct classifications** surrogates ask **which other splits would classify the same subjects in the same way** which is a harsher criteria.
-- `usesurrogate`: If the value is 0, then a subject (observation) who is missing the primary split variable does not progress further down the tree.
-- `cp`: The threshold complexity parameter.
-Default is 0.01.
+- `maxdepth`: The maximum depth of any node of the final tree

-**What are the surrogates?** They have two primary functions: first, to split the data when the primary splitter is missing.
-Remember, `rpart()` does not drop the subject if it has a missing observation on a variable.
-When the observation missing on the primary split on that variable, `rpart()` find a surrogate for the variable so that it can carry out the split.
-As in our case, the primary splitter ($x$ variable) may never have been missing in the training data.
-However, when it comes time to make predictions on future data, we have no idea whether that particular splitter will always be available for each observations.
-When it is missing, then the surrogates will be able to take over and take on the work that the primary splitter accomplished during the initial building of the tree.
+Remember, `rpart` does not drop the subject if it has a missing observation on a predictor.
+When the observation missing on the primary split on that variable, `rpart` find a surrogate for the variable so that it can carry out the split.

 We can see the the growth of the tree by looking at its CV table: